 At Bloom Legal, we fight to make sure our clients get the full compensation they deserve for their pain and suffering.
 We understand the impact a serious injury can have on a person’s life, their family, and their wellbeing, and we believe your settlement should fully reflect that impact.
 Unfortunately, we’ve seen too many cases where insurance companies or lawyers for the defense try to lowball the settlement, and individuals end up getting paid less than they deserve.

 According to the law, once you’ve accepted a settlement for a personal injury case you cannot seek further compensation, even you later realize you did not receive enough.
 Far too many people who try to represent themselves in personal injury cases end up taking settlements for less than they deserve.
-With our experienced attorneys on your side, you can rest assured we will fight for every penny you are due.
+With our experienced New Orleans injury attorneys on your side, you can rest assured we will fight for every penny you are due.